It's

 landing.
 How Ebenezer, who is built like Sean Waltman, can take this abuse

 and keep coming back is a mystery to me.
-Randleman now works the body, which
+Randleman now works the body,

 he should have done 15 minutes ago.
-Some nice shots to the ribs and gut have
+Some nice shots to the ribs and gut

 Braga gasping for air now, and Randleman goes for the kill with an enormous